-Convenience and flexibility are two reasons why email marketing will remain popular.
+Convenience and flexibility are two reasons why email marketing

 With all the dazzling marketing campaigns that cropped up in the past year it is easy to forget the underpinning metrics.
 What drives their success, what makes one more successful than another and what is it about a particular channel that makes it much better for my target audience?